MYavuzYAGIS/AssemblyNotes/IntrotoX 86/Intlx86notes.md

 it is `2: /x $eax = 0x100` 0x100 corresponds to 256 in decimal :) so we converted the string into integer directly and succesfully!!!

+if I am in a subroutine and want to leave, the command is `finish`

+>`ebp+4`, `ebp  + 8` these are taking argv and using them!
+ALWAYS!

+### Inline Assembly , gdb & visual studio

+inline assembly is a way to include assembly directly into C/C++ file.
+However, syntax will differ between compilers and assemblers.
+There are times when you actually have to code asm in order to do something form a C/C++ file.

+for example, in OS or driver design inline asm is used. because there are mayny special aspects of hardware which can only be accessed with a special instruction.
+For

+in crypto, you might want to access to the `rol/ror` rotate right/ left instructions which dont have corresponding C syntax.